delta-io/delta-sharing/README.md

 [![Build and Test](https://github.com/delta-io/delta-sharing/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/delta-io/delta-sharing/actions/workflows/build-and-test.yml)

-[Delta Sharing](https://delta.io/sharing) is the industry's first open protocol for secure data sharing, making it simple to share data with other organizations regardless of which computing platforms they use.
+# Introduction

+[Delta Sharing](https://delta.io/sharing) is an open protocol for secure real-time exchange of large datasets, which enables secure data sharing across products for the first time.
+It is a simple [REST protocol](PROTOCOL.md) that securely shares access to part of a cloud dataset.
+It leverages modern cloud storage systems, such as S3, ADLS, or GCS, to reliably transfer large datasets.

+With Delta Sharing, the user accessing shared data can directly connect to it through Pandas, Tableau, or dozens of other systems that implement the open protocol, without having to deploy a specific platform first.
+This reduces their access time from months to minutes, and makes life dramatically simpler for data providers who want to reach as many users as possible.

 This repo includes the following components:

 - Python Connector: A Python library that implements the [Delta Sharing Protocol](PROTOCOL.md) to read shared tables from a Delta Sharing Server.
 You can load shared tables as a [pandas](https://pandas.pydata.org/) DataFrame, or as an [Apache Spark](http://spark.apache.org/) DataFrame if running in PySpark with the following connector installed.
 - [Apache Spark](http://spark.apache.org/) Connector: An Apache Spark connector that implements the [Delta Sharing Protocol](PROTOCOL.md) to read shared tables from a Delta Sharing Server.
 It's powered by Apache Spark and can be used in Python, Scala, Java, R, and SQL.
 - Delta Sharing Server: A reference implementation server for the [Delta Sharing Protocol](PROTOCOL.md).
+The user can deploy this server to share their tables on modern cloud storage systems.

 # Python Connector

+The Python Connector is a Python library that implements the [Delta Sharing Protocol](PROTOCOL.md) to read shared tables from a Delta Sharing Server.
+You can load shared tables as a [pandas](https://pandas.pydata.org/) DataFrame, or as an [Apache Spark](http://spark.apache.org/) DataFrame if running in PySpark with the Apache Spark Connector installed.

 ## Requirement